pcosmos.ca

 > info(` function(x) x '.childset[0])

-Parameters: "x"
+[parameters][0] "x"

 When you assign a code segment to an existing node, you do not have to get the code root using the `{code here}'.childset[0] form.
 Using the `{code here}' form is enough.

-page top Other examples
+page top

 A recursive function.